-To the best of our knowledge, only three studies have examined credit ratings using Australian data (Chikolwa 2007b; Gray et al. 2005; Matolcsy & Lianto 1995).
-Chikolwa (2007b) find that rating agencies use only a subset of variables they describe or indicate as important to rating CMBS and show the superiority of ANNs over ordinal regressions in predicting CMBS ratings.
-Gray et al (2005) find that interest coverage and leverage ratios have the most profound effect on credit ratings, using an ordered probit regression.
+To the best of our knowledge, only three studies have examined credit ratings using Australian data (Chikolwa 2007b; Gray et al. 2006; Matolcsy & Lianto 1995).
+Chikolwa (2007b) found that rating agencies use only a subset of variables they describe or indicate as important to rating CMBS2 and showed the superiority of ANNs over ordinal regressions in predicting CMBS ratings.
+Gray et al (2006) find that interest coverage and leverage ratios have the most profound effect on credit ratings, using an ordered probit regression.
 Matolcsy and Lianto (1995) examine the incremental information content of bond rating revisions on stock prices, after controlling for accounting information, using a cross-sectional regression approach.
 Their finding that only rating downgrades have informational content is consistent with other studies.

-This paper extends the analysis of Chikolwa (2007b) and Gray et al. 2006 (2005) by mainly applying ANN and OR as a tool for predicting ratings on bonds issued by Australian LPTs between 1999 and 2006.
+This paper extends the analysis of Chikolwa (2007b) and Gray et al. (2006) by mainly applying ANN and OR as alternative methods for predicting ratings on bonds issued by Australian LPTs between 1999 and 2006.
 Tests are undertaken to compare the predictive power of ANN models and ordinal regression models.
 We find that both OR and ANN provide robust alternatives to rating LPT bonds and that there are no significant differences in results between the two full models.
 OR results show that of the financial variables used in our models, debt coverage and financial leverage ratios have the most profound effect on LPT bond ratings.
-Further, ANN results show that 73.0% of LPT bond rating is attributable to financial variables and 27.0% to industry-based variables; office LPT sector accounting for 2.6%, retail LPT 10.9% and stapled management structure 13.5%.
+Further, ANN results show that 73.0% of LPT bond rating is attributable to financial variables and 27.0% to industry-based variables; office